laurencleek/thesis_replication/README.md

 The project consists of 3 empirical chapters:

+## Chapter 2
+This chapter is currently under review and will upon publication be made available.

 ## Chapter 3
 - `code/py/`: Python source code organized by functionality
   - `main/`: Core functionality modules